ATOC 4815/5815

 Reading Data

-Reading CSVs: The Wrong Way
+Reading CSVs: The Hard Way

 What happens if you just read the CSV naively?